waterbycounty

 What's happening with rivers in Avoyelles Parish right now?

-Avoyelles Parish's primary USGS streamgage on the Atchafalaya River is currently reading 244,000 cubic feet per second — 96% of the long-term mean of 255,172.73 cfs.
+Avoyelles Parish's primary USGS streamgage on the Atchafalaya River has a pipeline snapshot of 244,000 cubic feet per second — 96% of the long-term mean of 255,172.73 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Avoyelles Parish water compare to the Louisiana average?